mrlonis/example-spring-boot-mysql-timestamp-to-datetime-app/README.md

 ## Description

 This is a simple Spring Boot application that demonstrates how to convert a MySQL `TIMESTAMP` column to a MySQL `DATETIME` column.
-This is done on two identical tables, but with different Java data types for the datetime columns.
+This is done on identical tables, but with different Java data types for the date-time columns.

-For [TestEntity1](./src/main/java/com/mrlonis/time/entity/TestEntity1.java), the `createdAt` and `updatedAt` fields are of type `java.sql.Timestamp`.

-For [TestEntity2](./src/main/java/com/mrlonis/time/entity/TestEntity2.java), the `createdAt` and `updatedAt` fields are of type `java.time.ZonedDateTime`.
+The classes can be found at [src/main/java/com/mrlonis/time/entity](./src/main/java/com/mrlonis/time/entity/package-info.java).

 What is interesting to note, is that regardless of the underlying MySQL column type, the Java data type used in the Spring Boot application is the same.
-This is because the MySQL JDBC driver handles the conversion between the two data types.
+This is because the MySQL JDBC driver handles the conversion between the data types.

 ## Motivation